telerik/xamarin-forms-docs/cloud-integration/google-cloud/mysql-database.md

 # Google Cloud SQL for MySQL

-&nbsp

 >important this paragraph is taken from Google's docs - exactly as it is.

-Cloud SQL is a fully-managed database service that makes it easy to set up, maintain, manage, and administer your relational PostgreSQL BETA and MySQL databases in the cloud.
-Cloud SQL offers high performance, scalability, and convenience.
-Hosted on Google Cloud Platform, Cloud SQL provides a database infrastructure for applications running anywhere.
+Google promotes its SQL solution as a fully-managed database service which is quick to set up, easy to maintain and manage.
+Some of the key features of the solution are the high performance, scalability, and convenience.
+It is hosted on Google Cloud Platform and can be accessed by applications and services running anywhere.

---

 Using database on the cloud provides you with lots of advantages such as better focus on your application, no need of installations and backups, high performance and scalability.

-Google Cloud SQL supports PostgreSQL(in Beta at the time of writing this article) and MySQL databases.
-For the purpose of this section we are going to show you a simple example on how to visualize data from MySQL database within a RadDataGrid Control.
+Google Cloud SQL supports **PostgreSQL**(in Beta at the time of writing this article) and **MySQL** databases.
+For the purpose of this section we are going to show you a simple example on how to visualize data from **MySQL** database within a **RadDataGrid** Control.

 ## Prerequisites

 **1.** In order to create a database, you need to first enable the **Cloud SQL Administration API** and set up the billing for your account through the GCP console.

-**2.** As e next step, you should create a MySQL instance which can hold different MySQL databases.
+**2.** As a next step, you should create a MySQL instance which can hold different MySQL databases.

 **3.** Finally, you can create the database instance as shown in the official [Quickstart for Cloud SQL for MySQL](https://cloud.google.com/sql/docs/mysql/quickstart).
 We are going to use this exact database in this example as well.
 Make sure that you have added several entities so that you are not working with an empty database.